 We see them everywhere we go.
 We see them on the road, on the side of the road, at rest stops, at grocery stores…everywhere.
 With that being said, have you ever wondered what it looks like inside a big rig?
-These drivers travel from coast-to-coast where their 18-wheeler becomes their second home on wheels.
-Making a big rig suitable for day-to-day living, manufactures put a lot of thought into building the rig digs to make it comfortable for the driver, on and off the road.
-They don’t all look the same; the appearance, depends on the manufacturer, the decor and taste of the driver, and even additions of luxury for big rig owners.
+These drivers travel from coast-to-coast, where their 18-wheeler becomes their second home on wheels.
+To make a big rig suitable for day-to-day living, manufacturers put a lot of thought into building the rig digs to make it comfortable for the driver, on and off the road.
+They don’t all look the same; the appearance depends on the manufacturer, the decor and taste of the driver, and even additions of luxury for big rig owners.

 It isn’t always easy for the men and women of trucking to be on the road for long periods of time.
 The comfort of home, family and friends, and familiarity isn’t at arms reach.
 It is important to make these big rigs comfortable and livable for drivers, as well as a place to maximize productivity.
 What are the things that drivers cannot live without on the road?
 A place to get good rest.
 A place for their food (both cold and dry).
 Compartments for their clothing and other personal belongings.